 Not content with only possessing the New Testament in their language, the Dendi people expressed a desire for the Old Testament as well.
 Although BI officially adopted the Old Testament project in 1996, the translation team had already translated Genesis and Exodus prior to the printing and dedication of the New Testament.
 Former BI consultant and director Dr. Hantz Bernard began working with the translation team, Miriam Morin and Sanni Banya, in July 1996.
 BI consultants have worked with the translators Sanni Banya and Isaak Bio since 2005.
 Additionally, resident Faith Baptist Mission (formerly EBM) missionaries Harold Curtis, Ken Beckley, and Colin Ovenell have participated in the translation checking sessions.

 In 2014, the translation team completed a substantial trial edition of the Old Testament, from Genesis through II Samuel, and the local Bible school began to implement the text in their curriculum.
-Now, about 28 years since the initial translation work on Genesis and Exodus, the Dendi Old Testament translation project has arrived at the Major and Minor Prophets.
-In addition to the progress on the Old Testament translation, the Dendi should receive their first audio New Testament through Faith Comes by Hearing in 2020.
+Now, the Dendi Old Testament translation project has arrived at the very last book to be consultant checked.
+In addition, the Dendi have received an audio New Testament and Gospel of Mark video through Faith Comes by Hearing.

 To download this Scripture to your Android device, click this logo: